DEAN KISSICK is a writer and the author of the former Spike column “The Downward Spiral.” He lives in London.

 For his first column of the new year, Dean Kissick finds solace and good omens in ornithology.
 The future looks not altogether unpromising.

-Dean Kissick reviews a long year.
+Dean Kissick reviews a long, long year.